NabarajBasnet/NabarajBasnet/README.md

 💫 **About Me**
 - 💻 Passionate full-stack developer focused on **backend and SaaS applications**
 - 🚀 Building **FitBinary** — an enterprise-grade Gym Management SaaS
+- - 🚀 Building **Trainlink** — marketplace for fitness trainers and clients seeking trusted trainers/ a platform just like upwork but fitness focused
 - 📚 Tech Stack: **Node.js, Express, MongoDB Atlas, Python, React, Redux, React Query, React Hook Form, Next.js**
 - 🌐 Dreaming of scaling SaaS apps for gyms and businesses across Nepal and beyond
 - ❤️ Coding to build smarter, faster, and more organized systems